bpm-crafters/process-engine-api/examples/java-c7/README.md

 There are some features in the C7 adapter already.
 In addition, there are some features in the example:

 - AbstractSynchronousTaskHandler to complete external tasks in a synchronous way
-- In-Memory user task pool for retrieving infos about open user tasks (FIXME: currently there is no way to tell that the user task is already completed!)
+- In-Memory user task pool for retrieving infos about open user tasks

 ## Process